OmarFaruq-0/Librariy-Management-System.-SQL-P-03/README.md

 ```

 **Task-15: Branch Performance Report**
-/* Create a query to generates performance report  for each brach showing the number of book issued,
+/*Create a query to generates performance report  for each brach showing the number of book issued,
- the number of book returned and the total revenue generate from book rental
+ the number of book returned and the total revenue generate from book rental.*/
-*/

 ```sql
 SELECT * FROM issue_status;
 SELECT * FROM return_status;